Bryan Randall

-Bryan Randall (born August 16, 1983) is a professional American football quarterback who is a free agent.
+Bryan Jemar Randall (born August 16, 1983) is an American former professional football quarterback.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2005.
 He played college football for the Virginia Tech Hokies.
+Randall was also a member of the Tampa Bay Buccaneers, Pittsburgh Steelers, and Winnipeg Blue Bombers, as well as several indoor football teams.
+He is currently the quarterbacks coach for the William & Mary Tribe.

-Randall has also been a member of the Tampa Bay Buccaneers, Pittsburgh Steelers and Winnipeg Blue Bombers, as well as several indoor football teams.
+Early life

-Early years
+Bryan Jemar Randall was born on August 16, 1983, in Charleston, West Virginia.

 Randall attended Bruton High School in Williamsburg, Virginia, where he established new school records for passing yards (6,508) and total offense (8,034 yards).
 On the final passing attempt of his college career, he broke the school record for touchdown passes (47).
 He also played on the 2000 AA State Championship basketball team captained by Hughes McLean, Brandon Randall and Albot.

 College career

 For the 2001 season, Randall served as backup quarterback to starter Grant Noel, seeing limited game action.

 In 2002, Randall came into the game against Louisiana State in relief of Noel, who was being hampered by an injury sustained during spring practice.
 Randall started the remaining 12 games that season.
-In a shocking 50-42 overtime loss to Syracuse, Randall passed for 504 yards - a Big East Conference record - and five touchdowns.
+In a shocking 50–42 overtime loss to Syracuse, Randall passed for 504 yards - a Big East Conference record - and five touchdowns.

 In 2003, Randall played both basketball and football for Virginia Tech.
 While playing basketball Randall split the quarterback duties with highly touted redshirt freshman quarterback Marcus Vick.
 Randall started all thirteen games for Virginia Tech, completing 150 of 245 passes for 1,996 yards and 15 touchdowns with eight interceptions, Vick played in every game.

 Following the 2003 season, Marcus Vick ran afoul of the law and was suspended for the 2004 season.
 Randall, the undisputed senior starter, culminated his college career in 2004, throwing for 2,264 yards and rushing for 511 yards.
 He led the team to its first ACC Championship and a berth in the 2005 Sugar Bowl, narrowly losing to Auburn.
 His accomplishments at Virginia Tech earned him a spot in the university's sports hall of fame.
+Randall was also a National Football Foundation National Scholar-Athlete in 2004.

 College statistics

 Professional career

-Randall was rated the 17th best quarterback in the 2005 NFL Draft by NFLDraftScout.com.
+Randall was rated the 17th best quarterback in the 2005 NFL draft by NFLDraftScout.com.

 Atlanta Falcons

-Despite his success in 2004, Randall went undrafted in the 2005 NFL Draft.
+Despite his success in 2004, Randall went undrafted in the 2005 NFL draft.
 As an undrafted free agent, Randall was signed to play Quarterback for the Atlanta Falcons on April 26, 2005, where another former Hokie, Michael Vick, played.
 Cut on September 5 to meet the NFL roster size limit, he was re-signed the following day to the Falcon's practice squad.